 As for safety, according to RoSPA (Royal Society for the Protection of Accidents) some 6,000 million people are killed in home accidents with around 2.7 million finding themselves visiting accident and emergency departments for help with injuries sustained at home.

 Various measures can be taken to help your home avoid the attentions of would-be intruders.
 Most are opportunists so the harder you make it for them the less likely they are to attempt a break in:

 Doors and windows – first of all, ensure doors and certainly downstairs windows are locked at all times when you’re out and preferably when you’re in, too – especially if you’re, say, out in the garden or similar.
 Double lock all UPVC doors by lifting the handle and turning the key.

 Ensure good quality doors are fitted with a five point locking mechanism and windows have locks fitted.

-If you’re unsure if your present locks are up to modern security standards then seek the services of a local professional such as this locksmith in Essex.
+If you’re unsure if your present locks are up to modern security standards then seek the services of a local professional locksmith.

 CCTV and lighting – considered a key deterrent by burglars yet few homes have either fitted – much less both.
 A CCTV system and motion activated lighting are very worthwhile investments.